livingdifference/home/en-pricing.md

 		to make the world a better place, your success is the very reason <i>the living difference</i> exists.
 		</p>

-		<p>All pricing includes applicable taxes.
+		<p>All prices below include applicable taxes.
 If you can't afford the rates, let's talk it over.
 It really
 		depends on who you are and what you'd like to achieve.
 Still up for a change? </p>
 		<p>
 		<ul class="actions">